opinion

 Dispute and Fraud Ratios

 Several tools are available to help keep these ratios in check, and keep your merchant accounts off the radar of card brands, banks and processors.
-For instance, dispute resolution services issue a refund instead of a chargeback, which helps keep your chargeback ratios down and requires no human intervention.
+For instance, dispute resolution services automatically issue a refund, which helps keep your chargeback ratios down and requires no human intervention.

 Utilize Your Toolkit

-Another way to help keep your fraud and fraud-related decline codes under control is by using tools that are included with your merchant account.
-Address verification service (AVS) checks the billing address and ZIP code entered during the checkout process against the information from the cardholder’s issuing bank, and card verification value (CVV), the three-digit security code on the back of the credit card, offers another layer of verification.
+Another way to help keep your fraud and declines under control is by using tools that are included with your merchant account.
+Address verification service (AVS) checks the billing address and ZIP code entered during the checkout process against information from the cardholder’s issuing bank, and card verification value (CVV), the three-digit security code on the backs of credit cards, offers another layer of verification.

 These two tools are already included with every merchant account and should be enabled in just about every gateway.
-It’s simply a matter of deciding how to treat transactions based on the responses.
-If you want to be super conservative, you can decline to proceed with any transaction that has a negative AVS or CVV response.
-If you want to be moderate, you can proceed with a positive AVS or CVV.
+It’s simply a matter of deciding how to treat transactions based on responses.
+If you want to be super conservative, you can decline any transaction that has a negative AVS or CVV response.
+If you want to be moderate, you can approve a positive AVS or CVV.
 You can fine-tune the rules however you like to fit your business needs.

 Expertise is Key